Near Carroll in Coos County, New Hampshire — The American Northeast (New England)

 Also see . . .
 Crawford Depot.

 Credits.
 This page was last revised on April 23, 2018.
-This page originally submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 38 times since then.
+It was originally submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 76 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.